 See the Music Library's homepage for additional research tools for music.

 If you need any help accessing library materials, please contact Diane Steinhaus (see box below).

 Choosing an artist: It is important to first select an artist who is respected within the field of jazz, and not to choose an artist who is only loosely associated with the art form.
-Prof. Anderson recommends looking through the following resources to help you find a suitable choice.
+Prof. Anderson strongly recommends you look through the following resources to find a suitable choice.
 Library resources require your onyen and password for access:

 See the artists listed in the People tab in Naxos Music Library: Jazz streaming audio database (*highly recommended*)